|

 10 – Haeundae Subway Station Exit 7

-Drop-off available for the same 3 locations, between 8:50 PM and 9:30 PM
+Drop-off is available for the same 3 locations between 8:50 PM and 9:30 PM

-Full day Private Gyeongju UNESCO Heritage Tour : a glimpse into Silla
+Full-day Private Gyeongju UNESCO Heritage Tour: A Glimpse into Silla

 Frequency: Once a day